-At Jellinbah Mine 80% of the coal mined is so low in impurities that it can be selectively mined and sold unprocessed as PCI coal The remaining 20% of production, comprising higher ash coal, is washed in the coal processing plant (CPP) prior to being blended with unprocessed coal and loaded onto trains.
-In contrast, all the Lake Vermont Mine coal is processed in the on-site CPP so it can be separated into PCI and HCC coal.
+At the Jellinbah Mine, 80% of the coal mined is so low in impurities that it can be selectively mined and sold unprocessed as PCI coal.
+The remaining 20% of production, comprising higher ash coal, is washed in the coal processing plant (CPP) prior to being blended with unprocessed coal and loaded onto trains.
+In contrast, all the Lake Vermont Mine coal is processed in the two on-site CPPs so it can be separated into HCC and PCI coal.

 Both mines consistently produce high quality coal by:

 - Intensive exploration drilling and laboratory analysis of the resulting drill hole samples prior to mining in an area;

 - Computer modelling of the coal seams structure and the distribution of coal quality parameters which is then incorporated into mine planning and scheduling;

 - Careful mining of the coal seams so as to minimise inclusion of waste material and maximise recovery of coal;

 - Separate stockpiling of different quality product coals following crushing and washing, which are then blended to achieve a homogeneous coal quality prior to being loaded onto trains;

 - Sampling of the coal with automatic samplers after crushing; then after coal washing; then again during train loading and finally during loading onto vessels at the port.
 All automatic samplers are operated and maintained according to Australian Standards;